Updated February, 2023

 - You want to supplement your present machinery system temporarily, during a late season or emergency, for example.

 Most leases require the lessee to pay any property or use taxes, insurance premiums, and repair costs.
 Warranty coverage is usually extended to the lessee.
-Lease contracts usually require that the lessee pay a substantial penalty if the lease is terminated early, or if the accumulated hours of use exceed the maximum specified in the agreement.
+Lease contracts often require that the lessee pay a substantial penalty if the lease is terminated early, or if the accumulated hours of use exceed the maximum specified in the agreement.

 Leasing machinery has several advantages: